 Valencia is a modern city on Spain’s southeastern coast with the Mediterranean, known for its rich culture, majestic architecture, and splendid history dating back to Roman times.
-The heart of the city is its expansive “old town” – a labyrinth of cobbled streets linking neighborhoods that grew between ancient walls erected by Moorish (Muslim) and Christian occupants.
-Old town is where one gets delightfully lost among towering cathedrals, medieval palaces, fragile frescoes, irresistible shops, and cozy restaurants.
-A short metro train ride from old town are Valencia’s beaches and huge port.
+The heart of the city is its expansive “old town” – a labyrinth of cobbled streets linking together neighborhoods that grew between ancient walls erected by Moorish (Muslim) and Christian occupants.
+Old Town is where one gets delightfully lost among towering cathedrals, medieval palaces, fragile frescoes, irresistible shops, and cozy restaurants.
+A short metro train ride from Old Town are Valencia’s beaches and huge port.

-Getting to Valencia from Tavira, Portugal was not simple, and took some doing on my part.
-It was on one leg of that trip that I had an experience in the wee hours of the morning I wrote about in an essay in titled Midnight Lacrosse, a chapter of my book Blue Skyways and later published by Ageist Magazine.
+Getting to Valencia from Tavira, Portugal was not simple and took some doing on my part.
+It was on one leg of that trip that I had an experience in the wee hours of the morning I wrote about in an essay entitled Midnight Lacrosse.
+It became a chapter of my book Blue Skyways and was later published by Ageist Magazine.
 You can find that essay here.

-Despite the travel impediments, I pushed through, driven by not just the “urge to merge” (although that was part of it) but also by a sense that I had met someone truly special, radically unlike anyone I had ever met before, a storied character, quite possibly dangerous, but irresistibly fascinating.
+Despite the travel impediments, I pushed through, driven by a sense that I had met someone truly special, radically unlike anyone I had ever met before, a storied character, quite possibly dangerous, but irresistibly fascinating.
 As I write this some 18 months later, I can assure you all of those presumptions about Fabi turned out to be true.

 She called.
 The advertiser was looking for people to host travel excursions.
-Fabi interviewed and was hired.
-A few hours later, in an act one can only describe as insanely courageous, Fabi said good-bye to everything familiar: friends, family, job, boyfriend, and a nice home.
+Fabi was interviewed and hired.
+A few hours later, in an act one can only describe as insanely courageous, Fabi said goodbye to everything familiar: friends, family, job, boyfriend, and a nice home.
 She walked away from it all.
-Thus began a 20 year career of travel, mostly in the private yacht industry where she did everything from swab the poop decks to serve champaign to wealthy owners.
+Thus began a 20-year career of travel, mostly in the private yacht industry where she did everything from swabbing the poop decks to serving the boat’s wealthy owners champagne.

-Fabi’s fateful choice allowed her to literally sail the high seas, sometimes on the bow of an ocean crossing sailboat; trek through jungle swamps, desolate deserts, icy mountains, and fiery volcanos; press her luck with an 800 pound, chest thumping orangutan; embrace children from the hidden tribes of Africa; spit in the eyes of palm sized scorpions; stare down gun-toting Arabs; and more, all while trekking through 100 countries.
+Fabi’s fateful choice allowed her to literally sail the high seas, sometimes on the bow of an ocean crossing sailboat; trek through jungle swamps, desolate deserts, icy mountains, and fiery volcanos; press her luck with an 800 pound, chest-thumping orangutan; embrace children from the hidden tribes of Africa; spit in the eyes of palm-sized scorpions; stare down gun-toting Arabs; and more, all while trekking through 110 countries.
 Boy, does she ever have some stories to tell!